marksherriff/cs3240-s25-website/syllabus.md

 ### Attendance
 {: .no_toc }
 * No attendance will be taken during the lectures sessions on Tuesdays and Thursdays.
 * We do not plan to record lectures this semester to better encourage attendance and participation.
-Recordings from previous semesters will be available for students who have to miss class.
+Recordings from previous semesters can be made available for students with special circumstances (e.g., SDAC accommodations, etc.).
 * Students should only attend the lecture section they have registered for due to room size restrictions.
 * Guided Practice activities will take place during announced class sessions.
 Some of these will be in-class only, while some can be done outside of class time.
-Also note that some Guided Practice activities _must_ be done in teams and cannot be done solo or even in pairs.
+Due to the nature of most in-class GPs, these cannot be made up if they are missed.
+However, please note that these are relatively low-stakes and missing an additional GP is not going to have an outsized effect on your final grade.
+Also note that some GPs must be done in small groups, some with your project team, and some on your own.
 Pay attention to the instructions.

 ### Late Policy
 {: .no_toc }
-* Late work grace periods are built into Gradescope where appropriate.
-Further exceptions require professor approval.
-* In general, late work will not be accepted - either for individual or group work.
+* TBD

 ### This Syllabus
 {: .no_toc }